 - Improves post inflammatory hyperpigmentation (skin darkening)

 - Improves dermatitis/eczema and psoriasis

-We offer 3 x complimentary Healite II LED Light Therapy treatments at Avenue Advanced Skin Care as part of our post-operative care.
+We offer complimentary Healite II LED Light Therapy treatments at Avenue Advanced Skin Care as part of our post-operative care.
 Your dressing nurse will assist you with ensuring your bookings are strategically spaced apart, and may recommend further treatments to best results.